AstarVienna/irdb/METIS/docs/readme.rst

 - A working installation of Jupyter notebooks if you want to run the simulator from notebooks, i.e. using a graphical interactive interface, rather than just the terminal or scripts (highly recommended)
 - A working installation of the Python package installer pip

+.. note:: Bug reports and help-desk

+   If you come across a bug or get stuck with a certain aspect of ScopeSim or the METIS package, please get in touch with us (emails addresses below).

+   **Your feedback is the only way we know** what needs to be changed/improved with the package and the simulator

 Installation & setup
 --------------------